LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Where $p^{k\star }$ is defined by the relation
 $\frac{1}{p^{k\star }}=\frac{1}{p}-\frac{k}{d}$ and $\gamma =1 -\frac{p}{d}$.
-Furthermore, the first, second, fourth, and third composed with fourth inclusions are [compact](https://en.wikipedia.org/wiki/Compact_embedding).
+Furthermore, the first, second, fourth, and third composed with the fourth inclusions are [compact](https://en.wikipedia.org/wiki/Compact_embedding).

 Proof.
-The fact that the above inclusions are continuous follows by our three Sobolev inequalities in Exercises [24](#est12),[25](#est22),[26](#est32) together with the extension theorem [7](#extension).
+The fact that the above inclusions are continuous, follows by our three Sobolev inequalities in Exercises [24](#est12),[25](#est22),[26](#est32) together with the extension theorem [7](#extension).

-The compactness of the embeddings requires reduce to showing that the unit ball in each of the embedded spaces is [equicontinuous](https://en.wikipedia.org/wiki/Equicontinuity).
+The compactness of the embeddings requires reduces to showing that the unit ball in each of the embedded spaces is [equicontinuous](https://en.wikipedia.org/wiki/Equicontinuity).
 <ol>
 <li>  For the first inclusion we will use
 <a href="https://en.wikipedia.org/wiki/Fr%C3%A9chet%E2%80%93Kolmogorov_theorem">Fréchet--Kolmogorov's</a>
 theorem.
-First we note that we can suppose $q>p$ as
+First, we note that we can suppose $q>p$ as
 $L^q(\Omega) \hookrightarrow L^p(\Omega)$.
 Let $B\U 1$ be the unit
 ball in $W^{k,p}(\Omega)$.
-By continuity of the inclusion $B\U 1$ is bounded in $L^q(\Omega)$ and it only remains to show that $B\U 1$ is equicontinuous.
+By continuity of the inclusion, $B\U 1$ is bounded in $L^q(\Omega)$ and it only remains to show that $B\U 1$ is equicontinuous.
 We have that